 Perform stretches with regularity

 Many people underrate the power of stretches when it comes to keeping back pain at bay.
 Stretching is extremely useful.
 Especially if you spend a good number of hours working by sitting down at a desk.

 The best part is that you can perform stretches even when you’re at work, in your office.

 Take a break from time to time and simply stretch.
-Just standing up and bending until you reach your toes with your fingers while keeping your knees straight, is a good stretching exercise.
+Just standing up and bending until you reach your toes with your fingers while keeping your knees straight.
+This is a good stretching exercise.